adminho/javascript/examples/canvas/README.md

 # Convas example

-Example codes for using convas to draw pricture over anther picture
+Example code for using convas to draw pricture over anther picture

 ```
 grayImg.onload = () => {